Statistical Inference of Optimal Allocations I: Regularities and their Implications: Introduction

-In this paper, we are interested in differentiating $\gamma\(\lambda, g\)$ functionally with respect to both $\lambda$ and $g\(\cdot\)$.
-The solution of such problem can help answering the core problem of the statistical treatment rule literature, i.e. establishing probabilistic \textit{regret} guarantees for treatment rules obtained from empirical data, as considered by \cite{manski2004statistical} and the subsequent works.
-The regret there is defined as the difference between the social welfare potential and the expected utility achieved by an estimated decision rule.
-Our approach can also provide answers for multiple other problems of interdisciplinary interest.
-For instance, we will derive asymptotic distributions for the binary optimal allocation subject to one resource constraint and the receiver operating characteristic (ROC) curve.
+In this paper, we are interested in differentiating $\gamma\(\lambda, g\)$ in \eqref{optimal allocation general problem} functionally with respect to both $\lambda$ and $g\(\cdot\)$.
+The solution can provide inference methods for the value of optimal treatment allocation in multiple applications.
+In section \ref{constrained and roc}, we derive the asymptotic distributions and justify bootstrapping for binary optimal allocation subject to a resource constraint and for the receiver operating characteristic (ROC) curve in binary classification.
+Section \ref{fast convergence rates} provides asymptotic regret bounds and the asymptotic distribution of the value function for unconstrained multi-class optimal allocation.

-Our paper is an attempt to synthesize the methodology and perspective of several strands of literature.
-Hereafter, the core nature of issues, as will be readily apparent, comes from the statistical treatment rule literature.
-A widely-known surprising phenomenon in the plug-in classification literature is that the second step classification is simpler than the first step regression, in the sense that the former usually converges faster than the latter \citep{devroye1996probabilistic, audibert2007fast}.
-Built on seminar works \cite{chen2003estimation} and \cite{chernozhukov2018sorted} on method of moments allowing nonsmoothness, especially the latter, our paper can provide sets of conditions to support $\sqrt{n}$ and faster convergence rates of both the regret and other objective of interest.
-It will be shown that our differentiation results allow for asymptotic analysis under settings for both classical empirical processes and recent advances in double / debiased machine learning \citep{chernozhukov2018double, chernozhukov2022locally}.
+Our paper attempts to synthesize several strands of literature.
+It is widely-known in the plug-in classification literature that the error of the second step classification is smaller than that of the first step regression \citep{devroye1996probabilistic, audibert2007fast}.
+Our paper builds on seminal works by \cite{chernozhukov2018sorted} and \cite{chen2003estimation} to provide conditions supporting $\sqrt{n}$ value function convergence rates and tight regret bounds in multiclass and constrained optimal allocations, covering settings both for classical empirical processes and for recent advances in Neyman orthogonality and sample splitting \citep{chernozhukov2018double, chernozhukov2022locally}.
+Subsequent works following \cite{manski2004statistical} have defined regret as the difference between the social welfare potential and the expected utility achieved by an estimated decision rule.